andrewcooke/pytyp/pytyp.rst

 Embedding — Solves many problems, but makes optimisation hard.

+Types are a formalization of the system.
+They expose inconsistencies like the handling of mutable sequences (settitem v hash).

 define everything in terms of new abcs + use register.  make the abcs parametric.  are abcs transitive(sp?)